cmaron/CS-7641-assignments/assignment3/README.md

 # Unsupervised Learning and Dimensionality Reduction

+## Initial setup
+Edit `./experiments/__init__.py` and change `BEST_NN_PARAMS` to match the best NN architecture for one of your data sets (if at some point in the future you need to do this for both data sets this will need up be updated.

+1. Run `python run_experiment.py --benchmark`
+2. Run the various experiments (perhaps via `python run_experiment.py --benchmark`)
+3. Update the dim values in `run_clustering.sh` based on the optimal values found in 2 (perhaps by looking at the scree graphs)
+4. Run `run_clustering.sh`

 ## Output
 Output CSVs and images are written to `./output` and `./output/images` respectively.
 Sub-folders will be created for each DR algorithm (ICA, PCA, etc) as well as the benchmark.